Jordan High School graduate Josie Aslakson is currently competing for Team USA in the Tokyo Paralympics for women's wheelchair basketball.

-Josie Aslakson scored two points and had one rebound in Team USA's 68-34 win against Spain in women's wheelchair basketball on Thursday, August 26.
+Josie Aslakson scored two points and had one rebound in Team USA's 68-34 win against Spain in women's wheelchair basketball.

-“We have to be accountable to each other because this is our Super Bowl,” Turek said.
+“We have to be accountable to each other because this is our Super Bowl,” TUREK (pictured above) said.
 “So you gotta step up and make your shots.
 I knew that they were going to call my number at the end of the game if it came down to free throws.
 I was mentally locked in; I knew what I had to do.”

 The USA women had an easier time in their group B game against Spain, triumphing 68-34 to bounce back from their first-up loss to the Netherlands on Wednesday.